avETH — Risk Report

 avETH itself is non-yield-bearing.
 The yield product is savETH, where avETH is deposited into an ERC-4626 vault and share value accrues from Avant’s ETH strategy returns.

-Holding avETH instead of savETH reduces exit friction by avoiding the savETH unstake cooldown, but it gives up the staking yield and still carries the same issuer, Reserve Fund, and ETH exposure.
+Holding avETH instead of savETH reduces exit friction by avoiding the savETH unstake cooldown, but it gives up the staking yield and still carries the same issuer, backing-composition, hedge, and ETH exposure.

 Audits, admin & issuer